Mike Zunino Player Props: Guardians vs. Mariners

 - Zunino hit .148 with three doubles, five home runs and six walks.

+- Zunino got a hit in 14 of 36 games a season ago, with multiple hits in three of those games.

-- He took the pitcher deep in 13.9% of his games last season (36 in all), going deep in 4.1% of his trips to the dish.
+- He homered in five games a year ago (out of 36 opportunities, 13.9%), going deep in 4.1% of his chances at the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.